tommy-swimmer/experimental_chat_bot/README.md

 # experimental_chat_bot

-This bot is made from the RealPython website article, titled "A Simple Guide to Making a Discord Bot Using Python" at the moment.
+This bot is made from the RealPython website article, titled "A Simple Guide to Making a Discord Bot Using Python".
-I'm too lazy to link it at the moment.

 |Features|Status|
 |-|-|